elixir-lang/elixir-lang.github.com/getting-started/typespecs-and-behaviours.markdown

 def round(number), do: # implementation...
 ```

 Elixir supports compound types as well.
 For example, a list of integers has type `[integer]`.
-You can see all the types provided by Elixir [in the typespecs docs](/docs/stable/elixir/Kernel.Typespec.html).
+You can see all the built-in types provided by Elixir [in the typespecs docs](/docs/stable/elixir/typespecs.html).

 ### Defining custom types

 While Elixir provides a lot of useful built-in types, it's convenient to define custom types when appropriate.
 This can be done when defining modules through the `@type` directive.

-Say we have a `LousyCalculator` module, which performs the usual arithmetic operations (sum, product and so on) but, instead of returning numbers, it returns tuples with the result of an operation as the first element and a random offense as the second element.
+Say we have a `LousyCalculator` module, which performs the usual arithmetic operations (sum, product and so on) but, instead of returning numbers, it returns tuples with the result of an operation as the first element and a random remark as the second element.

 ```elixir
 defmodule LousyCalculator do